Does Frozen Cheese Go Bad? (And How Long It Lasts?)

 How Do You Store Cheese in The Freezer?

 How do you plan to store your cheeses in the freezer?
-Do you prefer the cheeses sliced and grated, or would you rather keep them in blocks?
+Do you prefer the cheeses sliced and grated, or would you rather keep them in blocks for bulk storage?

-It’s advisable to freeze 500g per portion, as it’s the most convenient.
-And remember to put parchment paper between sliced cheeses to ensure they don’t stick together once frozen.
+Also, remember to put parchment paper between cheese slices to ensure they don’t stick together once frozen.

 2: Wrap your cheese

 It’s time to start wrapping your cheese since you know the size of each portion.
-Wrap with foil or cheese paper before putting them in the airtight container or bag.
+Wrap them with foil or cling wrap before putting them in the airtight container or bag.

 Remember to squeeze out the air in the bag before placing the cheese in the freezer.